viarurla/staffcircle-tech-test/README.md

 This project is a opportunity to show us your strengths and demonstrate what you feel you can bring to the team and product.

-The aim of this project is to help you demostrate your C\#, ASP.NET, front-end skills.
+The aim of this project is to help you demonstrate your C\#, ASP.NET, front-end skills.
 If you are struggling on a particular area, try to move on and focus on the areas that will best demonstrate your abilities.

 Rather than prescribe a list of tasks, we are keen to see how you approach a real world set of requirements.
 With this in mind the project has a set of documented requirements (detailed below) with some minor guidance around approach as we don't want this to take you all night.